kannans89/graphql-learning/16.Authentication/authentication.md

 ### Step 3: Add Resolvers

-Create a file resolvers.js in the project folder and add the following code
+Create a file resolvers.js in the project folder and add the following code .
+The resolver will verify if an authenticated user object is available in the context object of GraphQL.
+It will raise an exception if an authenticated  user is not available.
 ```javascript

 const db = require('./db')